Projects I’m working on, projects I’m in, and ways we can connect!

 I am working with Sally for the first time and dancing alongside an all-star cast of artists I respect and admire.
 I’m thoroughly enjoying this process and look forward to sharing the work with the NYC community!

-Come through in March :)
+Come through :)

 DraftWork